Spaceplane: Atmospheric reentry

 Orbital spacecraft reentering the Earth's atmosphere must shed significant velocity, resulting in extreme heating.
 For example, the Space Shuttle thermal protection system (TPS) protects the orbiter's interior structure from surface temperatures that reach as high as 3000 F, well above the melting point of steel.
 Suborbital spaceplanes fly lower energy trajectories that do not put as much stress on the spacecraft thermal protection system.

 The Space Shuttle Columbia disaster was the direct result of a TPS failure.

 Aerodynamic flight and horizontal landing

 Aerodynamic control surfaces must be actuated.
 Landing gear must be included at the cost of additional mass.

 Air-breathing orbital spaceplane concept

 An air-breathing orbital spaceplane would have to fly what is known as a 'depressed trajectory,' which places the vehicle in the high-altitude hypersonic flight regime of the atmosphere for an extended period of time.
 This environment induces high dynamic pressure, high temperature, and high heat flow loads particularly upon the leading edge surfaces of the spaceplane, requiring exterior surfaces to be constructed from advanced materials and/or use active cooling.
+Skylon was a proposed spaceplane that would have used air-breathing engines.